-In 2020, most managers leveled up and learned to manage their remote staff.
+In 2020, most managers levelled up and learned to manage their remote staff.
 The hiccups, the Zoom goofs, the lack of a workstation all got resolved and remote employees learned how to make this new lifestyle work for them.
 So much so that there is now a hesitation to return to what once was.

 A recent poll by YouGov shows 86% of respondents currently working from home say they would be interested in continuing to do so in some capacity and 39% of those, say they want to stay remote full-time.

-Another study by HR Reporter concluded 63 per cent of workers say that they will only accept a new role if the office has a flexible or remote policy.
+Another study by HR Reporter concluded 63 percent of workers say that they will only accept a new role if the office has a flexible or remote policy.
 On top of that, 1 in 3 would be willing to quit their job in search of greener 'remote' pastures if they were 'forced back into the office full-time.'

 While employers are still figuring it out, their employees have spoken.
-When building out a go-forward plan for employees working location, talent retention and turnover are going to become major factors.
+When building out a go-forward plan for employees' working location, talent retention and turnover are going to become major factors.

 How to Manage Talent